-The Company has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board that are mandatory for the current reporting period.
+The Company has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ("AASB") that are mandatory for the current reporting period.

-Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.
+Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.